Professional Photoshop Training with Dan Margulis

 Dan's proposal was a three-step approach that always treats color and contrast separately.
 First, color inaccuracies are eliminated in RGB.
 Second, contrast is enhanced with a variety of methods, but the base color does not change.
 Finally, the file moves into LAB for the introduction of more pleasing color.

 It turned out that the PPW was not just faster, but also produced higher quality results, than traditional workflows, including those advocated in Dan's earlier books.
 For this reason, it has been widely adopted.
-Dan's latest book, Modern Photoshop Color Workflow, explores it in great detail.
+Dan's book Modern Photoshop Color Workflow, explores it in great detail.

 Much of the workflow can be automated.
 It uses actions, some quite complex.
 These have changed regularly as improvements were found, and have been made available for free.
 It was, however, somewhat difficult for a user to keep track of which versions of which actions were current.

 In 2011 Dan released a major productivity enhancement, a panel that allows one-click access to all PPW actions.
 Extensive PDF documentation for every action is accessible from within the panel, as is a full description of the PPW and a product manual.
 A single installer takes care of everything: panel, actions, and documentation.
-Panel version 3.0 was released in March 2013.
+Panel version 4.0 was released in October 2014 and has been regularly updated to assure capability with new versions of Photoshop.

 The panel is free.
-It requires Photoshop CS5 or higher.
-Previous versions are incompatible with the panel, but can still use the actions through Photoshop's Actions palette.
+It requires Photoshop CS5, CS6, or the two most recent versions of Photoshop CC.
+Although the panel will run on previous versions of Photoshop CC it is not supported due to the small number of users.
+Photoshop versions prior to CS5 are incompatible with the panel, but can still use the actions through Photoshop's Actions palette.
 The current action set and documentation is therefore downloadable separately for users of older versions.

 To move to the Picture Postcard Workflow Panel page and download what you need, click here.